vapor/docs/3.0/docs/fluent/getting-started.md

 Fluent is a framework for building ORMs, not an ORM itself.
 To use Fluent, you will first need to choose a database driver to use.
 Fluent can support multiple databases and database drivers per application.

+### Official Fluent Drivers

 Below is a list of officially supported database drivers for Fluent.

 |database|repo|version|dbid|notes|
 |-|-|-|-|-|